sk-vikash/supermarket-checkout/README.md

 ## Installation

-Checkout or fork the repository.
+Clone the repository.
 Execute the Maven install goal to build the target .jar file.

 ## Technologies Used